-Realizing that syllabus statements are the first step in communicating expectations with students, the CTE has compiled examples of effective statements that are consistent with the policies and procedures related to teaching.
-These examples include statements on: academic integrity, attendance, expectations for classroom behavior, assignment submission, missed exams, late assignments, disability accommodation, diversity, instructional methods, study habits, and instructor expectations.
-These sample syllabus statements are available through the CTE.
+Realizing that syllabus statements are the first step in communicating expectations with students, the CTE has compiled examples of effective syllabus statements that are consistent with the policies and procedures related to teaching.
+These examples include statements on academic integrity, attendance, expectations for classroom behavior, assignment submission, missed exams, late assignments, disability accommodation, diversity, instructional methods, study habits, and instructor expectations.